 4. The Ice Storm (1997)

 Christina Ricci also appears in Ang Lee’s The Ice Storm—another movie that features an acidic Thanksgiving speech.
-Over the course of the holiday break, a Connecticut family in the 1970s is pulled apart by alcohol, sexual experimentation, and an extramarital affair.
+Over the course of the holiday break in the 1970s, a Connecticut family is pulled apart by alcohol, sexual experimentation, and an extramarital affair.
 Things come to a head at Thanksgiving dinner, when family matriarch Wendy (played by Joan Allen) thanks the lord for “letting us white people kill all the Indians and steal their tribal lands.
 And stuff ourselves like pigs, even though children in Asia are being napalmed.”

 5. A Charlie Brown Thanksgiving (1973)